 Whether you’re on the right or the left, there’s no debating the fact that controversial politics draws high levels of audience engagement.
 Even though it’s generally not a good idea for brands to get involved in political conversations on social media for fear they will alienate consumers, there are lessons they can learn from at least one cable news program, Crossfire.
 Read my entire blog post over on the Ebyline blog.

 Tim Sohn loves the news.
 Growing up, he and his family always read The New York Times.
 His love for newspapering began in 1996 when he joined the staff of The Echo, the student-operated newspaper at Western Connecticut State University, from which he graduated in December 2000 with a bachelor’s degree.
 Sohn rose through the ranks at The Echo, as writer, production director, co-editor, and editor-in-chief.
 After lacking any awards for several years, The Echo received a national award when Sohn presided as editor of the weekly print and online publication.

 Since graduating from WCSU, Sohn has predominantly worked at daily newspaper/digital media companies in capacities including assistant news editor, evening editor, copy desk chief, copy editor, managing editor, and editor-in-chief.

-Now, Sohn is a freelance writer and editor who focuses on technology and social media.
+Now, Sohn is a freelance writer and editor who focuses on how brands and publishers use social media.
 In September 2012, he received a certificate in digital marketing from mediabistro.